Hironsan/bertsearch/README.md

 $ docker-compose up
 ```

+**CAUTION**: If possible, assign high memory(more than `8GB`) to Docker's memory configuration because BERT container needs high memory.

 ### 4. Create index

 You can use the create index API to add a new index to an Elasticsearch cluster.
 When creating an index, you can specify the following: